Brunno-DaSilva/contact-form-emailJS/README.md

 # Contact Form with EmailJS

-Create a simple React contact form with real time email handler using using third-party service EmailJS.
+Create a simple React contact form with real time email handler using third-party service EmailJS.
 EmailJS allows you to send email directly from your client-side Javascript code.
 It's free package includes:

     200 monthly requests
     2 email templates